-Because burnout’s a bitch in hindsight’s and assholes, so rather than let them win, let’s dig into the truth about burnout.
+Because burnout’s a bitch and hindsight’s an asshole, so rather than let them win, let’s dig into the truth about burnout.

 So Ashlee, welcome.

-So tell us a little bit about you and who you are and then What brought you to a pivotal moment in your life when you knew something had to change?
+So tell us a little bit about you and who you are and then Kind of what brought you to a pivotal moment in your life when you knew something had to change?

-When I was a teenager I ended up in a relationship and it was all amazing and the beginning and there was lots of gifts and lots of high emotions and it turned dark pretty quickly.
+So, um, when I was a teenager, I ended up in a relationship and it was all amazing and, you know, in the beginning and there was lots of gifts and lots of high emotions and it turned dark pretty quickly.

 And after a couple of years, when I moved out of my parents’ house, it turned physically abusive.